 The 36-state outbreak, which began in March 2018, sickened 210 people, almost half of whom were hospitalized.
 Twenty-seven people developed hemolytic uremic syndrome (HUS) a life-threatening form of kidney failure that affects about 10 percent of people with E. coli infections.
 Five people died.
 Not since 2006, when a similarly sized outbreak linked to spinach killed five people, has a leafy greens E. coli outbreak been so lethal.

-Osterholm, one of the lead E. coli attorneys at the national food safety law firm Pritzker Hageman, said many of the people sickened in this outbreak reported eating romaine lettuce at a restaurant before they became ill.
+Fred Pritzker, Founding Partner of the national food safety law firm Pritzker Hageman, said many of the people sickened in this outbreak reported eating romaine lettuce at a restaurant before they became ill.
 Some of them got sick weeks after health officials warned consumers not to eat and grocery stores and restaurants not to sell romaine lettuce grown in Yuma.

 FDA, Growers Address Concerns